 ~Valerie Barr, ACM-W Chair

-Check out news from chapters, celebrations and our international partners in Europe and India in the April 2015 issue of ACM-W Connections.
+Check out news from celebrations, scholarships, chapters and our international partners in Europe and India in the August 2015 issue of ACM-W Connections.

 Why You Should Join ACM-W